Corporate Hiring under Covid-19: Financial Constraints and the Nature of New Jobs

 Date Written: May 8, 2020

-Big data on job vacancy postings reveal multiple facets of the impact of Covid-19 on corporate hiring.
-Firms disproportionately cut on hiring for high-skill positions, with financially constrained firms reducing skilled hiring the most.
+Big data on job postings reveal multiple facets of the impact of Covid-19 on corporate hiring.
+Firms disproportionately cut new hiring for high-skill positions, with financially constrained firms reducing skilled hiring the most.
 Applying machine learning methods to job-ad texts, we find that firms have skewed their hiring towards operationally-core functions.
 New positions display greater flexibility regarding schedules and tasks.
-These firm-led hiring responses are robust to a host of labor supply-side controls capturing the "great resignation."
-While job posting levels show signs of recovery starting in late-2020, changes to the job posting descriptions and skill profiles seem long-lived in tests running through early 2022.
-Financial constraints amplify pandemic-induced changes to the nature of positions firms seek to fill, with constrained firms' new hires witnessing greater adjustments to jobs roles and employment arrangements.
+While job posting levels show signs of recovery starting in late-2020, changes to job descriptions and skill profiles persist through early-2022.
+Financial constraints amplify these changes, with constrained firms’ new hires witnessing greater adjustments to job roles and employment arrangements.

 Keywords: Covid-19, Machine learning, Corporate hiring, Human capital, Financial constraints, Work from home

 JEL Classification: E24, J23, G31, G38, G39